Sales value of manufactured goods slightly down

-Sales of goods from manufacturing, mining and quarrying were up 4.8 per cent from 2010 to 2011.
-The total value of manufacturing and mining was NOK 620 billion, the highest level since 2008.
+Sales of manufactured goods from manufacturing, mining and quarrying fell 0.6 per cent from 2011 to 2012.
+The total value of manufacturing and mining was NOK 621 billion in 2012.

 |Value (1 000 NOK)||Value (1 000 NOK)||2011 - 2012|